Sherlock Holmes, Energy Detective (part 1)

 "There may not be a return address, but there is a post mark.
 This one is a bit smudged, but I can just make out the postal code."
 Holmes entered something on the laptop.
 "This was mailed from a small town in western Massachusetts, in the United States.
 I can access the U.S. Energy Information Administration database of retail electricity prices, and retrieve the prices for commercial customers in Massachusetts for the months covering our client's data.
 Applying those prices to this energy profile, we can estimate that if equipment can be turned off even one hour earlier each weekday, the annual savings would be about $7,000."

-Cash register "Furthermore," Holmes continued, "look at that small bump on Saturdays and Sundays, which starts around 8am and lasts 12 hours.
+"Furthermore," Holmes continued, "look at that small bump on Saturdays and Sundays, which starts around 8am and lasts 12 hours.
 That occurs on 90% of weekend days.
 If this establishment is closed on weekends, it may be possible to eliminate that bump, saving about $6,000 per year."

 "Gracious, that's $13,000 in potential annual savings.
 That should impress the bank manager!"